Shrikant0903/Shrikant0903/README.md

 - 🔍 I specialize in building **data-driven solutions** using **ML, NLP, and Data Visualization**
 - 🧪 Passionate about turning raw data into **actionable insights**
-- 🎯 Always learning and growing — currently diving into **LLMs and MLOps**
+- 🎯 Always learning and growing — currently diving into **Machine learning Models**

 ---